davidban77/drawthenet_converter/README.md

 - The `connections`, specifically the `endpoints` defined need to be devices and ports, it cannot be **groups**.
 - The feature of drawthe.net to use the `+` or `-` values on the coordinates to add or substract from the previous value (for example `x: "+1"`) is **NOT** possible to use.
 You must specify the values.
+- Create your own topologies in `/topologies/` as this will be ignored by git, keeping your topology files local.